sbostick/amrad-testing/README.md

 *NOTE:*
 The PDF document for Tech yeilds malformatted text when I copy/paste.
-Not sure what the problem is but copy/past from the docx format works fine.
+Not sure what the problem is but copy/paste from the docx format works fine.
 So just use the DOCX documents for all the inputs.
 That is, copy/paste from the docx resources instead of the PDF or text version.
-Note that the text version is available for download for Extra but not for the other licenses.
+A text version of the questions is available for download for the Extra license, but not for the other licenses.

 *NOTE:*
 The General question docx has one formatting error in question G2E02.